 - Strengthens the immune system, moves the body activating core muscles.

 - It’s wonderful; you will feel good.

 - SAFE and EASY.
 Have FUN with it!

-If desired, you can precede or follow these exercises with the Epley Maneuver (for vertigo) on the same bed (if it has a firm mattress); I do this when my vertigo is evident.]
+[If desired, you can precede or follow these exercises with the Epley Maneuver (for vertigo) on the same bed (if it has a firm mattress); I do this when my vertigo is evident.]

-EXERCISE – Done lying of floor or bed
+EXERCISE – Done lying on floor or bed

 [NOTE: my acupuncturist suggests not doing it on a bed if it is not firm.]